SeyfullahSemen/VMGSDK/README.md

 much about the code you need to implement, when your main focus should be the app you are developing.

 We as VMG are very dedicated to our customers and we want our customers to have the most simple, elegant but strong systems.
 We as VMG are very proud to share with you our SDK.
-We are very proud that our library is both elegant and strong.
-So it is easy for you to implement and do only the things that you need and the rest will be handled by our library.

 What we want to achieve in this documentation is showing you how to implement our library into your project.
 We have a couple of simple steps.
 After you have red the steps, we have a full example, this is mainly for if you did not understand a part of the steps.